Table of contents

 July 18, 2024 • Reading time: 6 Min

-ESG investments, ratings & scores: an overview
+ESG investments, ESG ratings & ESG scores: an overview

 ESG investments are becoming increasingly important in the financial world.
 But what does this term actually mean?
 ESG stands for environment, social and governance and describes sustainable investment strategies that not only take into account returns, but also social and ecological aspects.
 In our article, we take a detailed look at the emergence and development of ESG investments, highlight their advantages and disadvantages and discuss risks and challenges.
 Why are ESG investments so important today?
 How does the principle of ESG investing work and what advantages does it offer?
 You can find an overview of everything you need to know here.